FIFA 07: FIFA 07 Soundtrack

-Xbox 360
+Xbox 360 version

-Electronic Arts developed a new sports engine for the Xbox 360-version of FIFA 07.
+Electronic Arts developed a new sports engine for the Xbox 360 version of FIFA 07.
 This meant not only improved graphics and better controls, but the physics and control were also improved.
 The game collects more data from the matches than previous version, and thus is able to give a "man of the match" award.
 The commentary in English is provided by Martin Tyler Xbox 360 only and Andy Gray appears in all versions and Clive Tyldesley commentates the other versions of the game and the commentary in Mexican Spanish is provided by Enrique Bermúdez and Ricardo Peláez.

 Extra features include up-to-the-minute real-world game results via real-time, weekly podcasts and news ticker, detailed football stats, information and real-world news available in five languages.
-Finally, the Xbox 360 version offers a mini-game while the game loads, dropping the player in a one-on-one face off against the goalkeeper on a practice pitch.
-There is also very limited leagues on the Xbox 360 compared to the other consoles.
+Finally, the Xbox 360 version offers a mini-game in the menu and when loading into a game, dropping the player in a one-on-one face off against the goalkeeper on a practice pitch.
+It also has very limited leagues on the Xbox 360 compared to the other consoles.

 EA cut all but seven leagues from the Xbox 360 version of the game — one of which contained only one team (Juventus).
 According to producer Jean-Charles Gaudechon, this is because the new game engine took so long to develop that EA was not able to implement everything.

 A FIFA 07 demo was made available on Xbox Live Marketplace on 6 October 2006.

-Tournaments

-FIFA 07 was also included in the Championship Gaming Series and the World Cyber Games.